ishiharaf/mg/CONTRIBUTING.md

 The name should be whatever is the present location, preferrably in English.
 So `Fusignano, Italy` instead of `Fusignano, Papal States`, and `Rome, Italy` instead of `Roma, Italia`.

 If the `city` name is unknown, add just the country.
-If the `country` is unknown or the information is uncertain, add a `?` after the end.
+If the information is uncertain, add a `?` after the end.

 ### Relationships